YaelCohenGit/YaelCohenGit/README.md

 C#, .NET Core, Python, Java, C, C++, JavaScript, Node.js, React.js, JQuery, CSS3, HTML5, SQL, MongoDB, Docker, and of course Git!

-I'm actively seeking a challenging position where I can apply my skills and leverage my diverse experience in the web world.
+I'm actively seeking a challenging position where I can apply my skills and leverage my diverse experience.
 - 💞️ I'm looking to collaborate on diverse projects that allow me to explore new technologies, refine my problem-solving abilities, and make meaningful contributions to the global community.
 If you have an opportunity or a project you'd like to discuss, please feel free to contact me:
 - 📫 You can contact me via email at yael504030@gmail.com